qwopqwop200/D-Adaptation-Adan/README.md

 * If you encounter divergence early on, and are not already using learning rate warmup, try change growth_rate to match a reasonable warmup schedule rate for your problem.
 * D-Adaptation Adan is relatively robust to `beta1`, `beta2,` and `beta3`, especially for `beta2`.
 If you want better performance, you can first tune `beta3` and then `beta1`.
 * D-Adaptation Adan's `weight_decay` recommends 0.02.
 * Unlike Adan, D-Adaptation Adan appears to have little or no performance benefit from the restart strategy.
+For this reason, it is recommended not to use the restart strategy.
 # Experiments results([cifar-10](https://www.cs.toronto.edu/~kriz/cifar.html))
 All experiments use [ResNet18](https://arxiv.org/abs/1512.03385).